IKIM-Essen/ClusterDocs/docs/transfer.md

 We provide three different means for data transfer.
 We note that for larger transfers, the speed of the device the data is stored on remotely makes a difference.

-### Using a web browser to move data into the cluster

-Use your web browser to upload data to a facility we yet have to build.

-Details: (TBA)

-Advantages: UI driven
-Disadvantages: not suitable for many files
-Intended data scope: up to 500GB works

 ### Using ssh / scp to move data into the cluster

 In short on the remote system execute